 The history of our lineage began as separate breeding programs, yet with common dogs.
-Fleetfire – Debby Rothman and Mary Schroeder – has been striving to maintain Tibetan type since 1979.
+Fleetfire – Debby Rothman and Mary Schroeder – strove to maintain Tibetan type since 1979.
 Timbers’ – Julie Timbers – was founded in 1984.
 The following demonstrates how our lines intertwined from the beginning of our relationship.
 Click on each photo to see a pedigree for that dog.

-Fleetfire was found on three dogs, two dogs and one bitch.
+Fleetfire was founded on three dogs, two dogs and one bitch.
 All became Register of Merit producers, including a two-star producer and a one-star producer.

 Timbers’ foundation bitches were both multiple Champion producers, including a one-star producing Register of Merit.

 Fleetfire’s first litter produced the first homebred champion, Ch.
 Fleetfire Zhel Lee Bhel Lee ROM*.
 Bhel finished her title August 27, 1983 exhibited exclusively in the Bred-By-Exhibitor class.
 Bhel played a very important role in the Fleetfire breeding program and can be found in the tail female line of all but one of the Register of Merit bitches bred by Fleetfire.
 She was a Jelly Bean daughter, sired by Ch.
 Rimar’s Rumpelstiltskin ROM.